Within this Universe, we’re merely a drop in the cosmic ocean.

 At minimum, they possess thousands of stars, spanning hundreds of light-years.

 The giant galaxy cluster, Abell 2029, houses galaxy IC 1101 at its core.
 At 5.5-to-6.0 million light-years across, over 100 trillion stars and the mass of nearly a quadrillion suns, it’s the largest known galaxy of all by many metrics.
-It’s unfortunately difficult for the Universe to make a single object significantly larger owing to its finite age and the presence of dark energy.
+A survey of the brightest galaxy within all of the Abell clusters reveals a cosmic motion that’s inconsistent with the CMB dipole.

 ( Credit: Digitized Sky Survey 2; NASA)